jbeaven/sap-api-docs/sp-seal.md

 *   for parameter i_accept:
 *   a simple ABAP primitive of type /BLCK/SP_STRING data gvs_accept type /BLCK/SP_STRING.
-*   when the result of the call is HTTP200 we expect type /BLCK/SP_DOC_ATTR_VALUE data gr_http200 type /BLCK/SP_DOC_ATTR_VALUE.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/SP_DOC_ATTR_VALUE data gr_http200 type /BLCK/SP_DOC_ATTR_VALUE.

 *** set data according to requirements of the API call